WuTheFWasThat/YoutubeFocusMode/README.md

 - Remaps `enter` to toggle focus mode, and play/resume based on that (good if you want focus mode IFF the video is playing, like I do)
 - Remaps `h` to rewind (instead of `j`)
 - Remaps `space` and `p` to pause/resume
+- Remaps `[` and `]` to control volume
 - Remaps `,` and `.` to speed changes (normally it's `<` and `>`, so you save a keystroke!)

-This may seem arbitrary to you since it was designed for my worfklow.
+These mappings may seem slightly arbitrary to you since it was designed for my worfklow.
-Luckily my script is simple enough that perhaps you can tweak it!
+In particular, `h` is rewind to match `l` being fast-forward is based on vim bindings.
+So I tried to keep my script simple and hackable, so anyone with some basic Javascript knowledge should be able to tweak it.

 ## Install